saravanakumarsubramani/ai-automation-web/README.md

 # ai-automation-web
-This code contains the login functionality and smoke and sanity testing predictpulse and document analyzer
+This code contains the login functionality and smoke and sanity testing predictpulse and document analyzer uploading the file